Frequently Asked Questions

 A: No, unless we’re doing a large master bath remodel or there are significant issues with your home’s plumbing.

 This question usually comes from customers who have experienced a disorganized contractor who ran into problems they didn’t know how to properly address.
 Meeting reasonable timetables with these projects is a function of the contractor’s organizational and project management skills, as well as his or her knowledge of potential issues and how to address them.

 We recommend working with a professional company who will communicate clearly and can explain in detail how any problems on your job will be addressed.

 Q: Can we purchase our own materials and just have you install everything?

 A: The short answer is that we prefer to provide everything.

-Candidly, when homeowners buy their own materials, this approach can be problematic.
+Candidly, when homeowners buy their own materials, this approach has historically been problematic.
 We understand if a client buys a special accessory in their own, but we would greatly prefer to provide all of the major fixtures and materials for your job.
-This way, you can depend on us to ensure that everything is sized and ordered correctly for your exact application.
+This way, you can depend on us to ensure that everything is sized and ordered correctly for your exact application, and the logistics are on us.
 This is part of the reason you hire professionals like us – to ensure that snags and hassles are minimized, and that the details are left to our trained professional eyes.